 Connected devices have made how we live in the 21st century a whole lot more interesting.
 While we’re still a bit far from The Jetsons with their personal rocket ships, Back to the Future Part II wasn’t too far off predicting what life is like today with things like video chat and holograms.
 Nike was also gracious enough to make self-lacing shoes happen.

 Who would have thought ten years ago that smart devices would be such a pervasive part of our lives that we can now access all sorts of data and information from our pockets (or wrists)?
-According to Nielsen, Americans spend 10 hours a day staring at a screen, and half of this is spent on mobile devices, as per KPMG.
+According to Nielsen, Americans spend 10 hours a day staring at a screen, and half of this is spent on mobile devices, according to KPMG.

 Home security still matters.